 The first two sets in beach volleyball are played until one team reaches 21 points - as opposed to 25 in the indoor version for its first four sets - and the third and final deciding set, if required, is played to 15 points.

 Each rally in beach volleyball is worth a point and a team has to have a lead of at least two points while reaching the designated points tally - 21 in the first two sets and 15 in the third - to effectively win the set.

 Hence, if the score is 20-20 in the first two sets or 14-14 in the decider, the set continues, even after the next point is scored, until one team builds a lead of two points over the other.

-In the event that neither team wins the first two sets and the game extends to a third and final set, a coin toss precedes it to decide which team serves first in the decider.
+In the event that neither team wins the first two sets and the game extends to a third and final set, as per rules of beach volleyball, a coin toss precedes it to decide which team serves first in the decider.